sisterai/estate-assistant-system/TECH_DOCS.md

 ### 11.1 Logging

-- We log all incoming requests, outgoing responses, and errors.
-- We use structured logging with JSON format for easy parsing and analysis.
+We use Winston for logging in the backend.
+The logging system is configured to log messages at different levels (info, warn, error) and to output logs in JSON format for easy parsing and analysis:

+- Logs are written to both the console and a file.
+- The log file is rotated daily to prevent it from growing too large.
-- We log important events such as user signups, logins, and chat interactions.
+- We log important events such as:

-- We also log the performance of critical operations, such as embedding generation and database queries.
+  - Incoming requests
+  - Responses sent to clients
+  - Errors encountered during processing
+  - Embedding generation times
+  - Database query times
+  - Expert model invocations
+  - User ratings for AI responses
-- And more...
+  - and more...

+- Each log entry includes:
+  - Timestamp
+  - Log level (info, warn, error)
+  - Message
+  - Additional metadata (e.g., request ID, user ID, etc.)

 ### 11.2 Monitoring